knative/serving/docs/spec/normative_examples.md

-In the previous examples, the Service automatically made changes to the configuration live when they became ready.
-While this pattern is useful for many scenarios such as functions-as-a-service and simple development flows, the Service can also reference Revisions directly in `pinned` mode to route traffic to a specific Revision, which is suitable for manually controlling rollouts, i.e. testing a new revision prior to serving traffic.
+In the previous examples, the Service automatically made changes to the configuration (newly created Revision) routable when they became ready.
+While this pattern is useful for many scenarios such as functions-as-a-service and simple development flows, the Service can also reference Revisions directly in `pinned` mode to route traffic to a specific Revision, which is suitable for rolling back a service to a known-good state. manually controlling rollouts, i.e. testing a new revision prior to serving traffic.
 (Note: see [Appendix B](complex_examples.md) for a semi-automatic variation of manual rollouts).

 The client updates the service to pin the current revision: